 Wynyard Quarter is a buzzing, redeveloped, family-friendly district boasting Auckland waterfront restaurants, a playground, a community garden, the Auckland Fish Market and Seafood School, and giant wooden recliners for relaxing and enjoying the day.
 Our two favourites are Baduzzi and Sal’s Pizza.

-Baduzzi: Italian perfection.
+Italian perfection.
 With meals made for sharing, you can enjoy traditional flavours as well as new ones.
 Be sure to try one of their meatball dishes (Baduzzi means meatball in Italian), and they can help you pair it with the right wine if that is your desire.
 And, save room for dessert, the non-traditional tiramisu (seen in the image) is a real treat.

 Unique Restaurants in Auckland: Upper Queen and K-Road

-Caluzzi Bar and Cabaret: Dinner and a flamboyant drag queen cabaret show is a complete night out that will keep you entertained and laughing for hours.
+Dinner and a flamboyant drag queen cabaret show is a complete night out that will keep you entertained and laughing for hours.
 Or, check out their random Wednesdays, a bit of entertainment and delicious menu options.
 Caluzzi is the most colourful of the things to do in Auckland at night.

 Unique Restaurants in Auckland: Ponsonby Restaurants

 An Argentinian barbecue with flavours so authentic a South American friend refers to it as “heaven”.
 Called Asado, the style of slow-cooked barbecue produces meat so tender and delicious, it is no surprise that El Sizzling Chorizo is often crowded.
 Located inside Ponsonby Central, it sits alongside 14 Ponsonby restaurants in this small up-market mall.
 Undercover, it offers a variety of international options alongside a few specialty retail shops.
 Therefore, it’s a perfect destination for any weather.

 Blue Breeze Inn